devuri/wp-env-config/README.md

 of a security breach.

-Add your wp-config settings to a `.env` file in the root of your project. **Make sure the `.env` file is added to your `.gitignore` so it is not checked-in the code**, the `wp-config` file should be in the same dir.
+We can Add our wp-config settings to a `.env` file in the root of our project. **Make sure the `.env` file is added to `.gitignore` so it is not checked-in the code**, the `wp-config` file should be in the same dir.
-WordPress will automatically look one directory above your WordPress installation for the `wp-config.php` file, You can safely move it one directory above your WordPress installation.
+WordPress will automatically look one directory above our WordPress installation for the `wp-config.php` file, We can safely move it one directory above our WordPress installation.

 Database credentials: